ckormanyos/real-time-cpp/readme.md

   - Open a terminal in the directory  [./ref_app](./ref_app).
   - The terminal should be located directly in [./ref_app](./ref_app) for the paths to work out (be found by the upcoming build).
   - Identify the Bash shell script [./ref_app/target/build/build.sh](./ref_app/target/build/build.sh).
-  - Consider which configuration (such as `target avr`) you'd like to build
+  - Consider which configuration (such as `target avr`) you would like to build.
-  - Execute `build.sh` with the command: `./target/build/build.sh avr rebuild`
+  - Execute `build.sh` with the command: `./target/build/build.sh avr rebuild`.
   - This shell script calls GNU make with parameters `avr rebuild` which subsequently rebuilds the entire solution for `target avr`.
-  - If you're missing AVR GCC tools and need to get them on `*nix`, run `sudo apt install gcc-avr avr-libc`
+  - If you're missing AVR GCC tools and need to get them on `*nix`, run `sudo apt install gcc-avr avr-libc`.

 In summary, on `*nix` for `target avr`